 No. I want to be someone who can be trusted to prepare a good, well-rounded, home-cooked meal.
 A meal that has personality, yes, but one that doesn’t try too hard, and relies chiefly on good taste and good technique.

-And then a few weeks ago, my friend Pascale shared the recipe she uses for pommes de terre rôties, which was in fact taught to her by her British mother-in-law.
-I have absolute kitchen faith in Pascale — she has never steered me wrong — and I was very excited about her technique, which involved a trick I’d never seen before.
+And then some years ago, my friend Pascale* shared the recipe she uses for pommes de terre rôties, which she learned from her British mother-in-law.
+I have blind kitchen faith in Pascale — she has never steered me wrong — and I was very excited about her technique, a classic in British cooking that was unknown to me at the time.

 The magic behind Pascale’s roasted potatoes unfolds thusly: the potatoes are parboiled for five minutes first, drained, and returned to the saucepan.
-At this point — and this is the crucial step, so pay attention — you grab the lidded pan and shake it vigorously, which not only is fun, but also serves to make the surface of the potato pieces fuzzy from rubbing their hips one against the other.
+At this point — and this is the crucial step, so pay attention — you grab the lidded pan and shake it vigorously, which not only is fun, but also makes the surface of the potato pieces fuzzy from rubbing their sides one against the others.

-And wouldn’t you know it, it is this very fuzz that fosters the formation of a splendid crust when you then bake the potatoes, while the parboiling step reduces the baking time and ensures that the flesh inside stays moist.
+And wouldn’t you know it, it is this very fuzz that fosters the formation of a splendid crust when you then bake the potatoes.
+The parboiling step reduces the baking time and ensures that the flesh inside stays moist.

 Pascale posted this recipe in late afternoon on a Sunday in December.
-I read it in early evening, and immediately felt compelled to try it: an hour later, the roasted potatoes were gracing our table, making this a personal TTK (time-to-kitchen) record.
-The only modifications I made were to reduce the amount of fat used, and to leave a little skin on the potatoes, peeling them in alternative stripes to retain more of the nutrients, and because I like the look and texture this creates.
+I read it in early evening, and an hour later, the roasted potatoes were gracing our table, making this a personal TTK (time-to-kitchen) record.

-Barely a month has gone by since that inaugural batch, and I must have made that recipe half a dozen times now, using oil or duck fat and different potato varieties (ratte, roseval, charlotte, vitelotte…) to stupendous results, every time.
+Seven years have passed (!) since that inaugural batch, and I have made the recipe dozens and dozens of times since then, using oil or duck fat and different potato varieties (ratte, roseval, charlotte, vitelotte…) to stupendous results, every time.